Cold War (1953–1962): South Asia

 Soviet policy towards South Asia had closely paralleled that of the United States.
 At first the Soviets, like the Americans, had been largely uninterested in the region and maintained a neutral position in the Indo-Pakistani disputes.
-With the signing of the accords between Pakistan and the United States in 1954, along with the countries enlisting in CENTO and SEATO, the situation changed.
-In 1955, Bulganin and Khrushchev toured India and promised large quantities of financial aid and assistance in building industrial infrastructure.
+With the signing of the accords between Pakistan and the United States in 1954, along with the countries enlisting in METO and SEATO, the situation changed.
+In 1955, Khrushchev and Bulganin toured India and promised large quantities of financial aid and assistance in building industrial infrastructure.
 In Srinagar, the capital of Kashmir, the Soviet leaders announced that the Soviet Union would abandon its neutralist position and back India in the ongoing Kashmir dispute.

-Jawaharlal Nehru was skeptical, however, and for many of the same reasons that he had wished to avoid entanglements with the United States he also wished to keep India from being too closely attached to the Soviet Union.
+Indian prime minister Jawaharlal Nehru was skeptical, however, and for many of the same reasons that he had wished to avoid entanglements with the United States he also wished to keep India from being too closely attached to the Soviet Union.
 Although the USSR sent India some aid, and although Nehru became the first non-communist leader to address the people of the Soviet Union, the two nations remained relatively distant.
 After Khrushchev's ousting, the Soviets reverted to a neutralist position and moderated the aftermath of the 1965 war.
 Peace negotiations were held in the Central Asian city of Tashkent.

 By the late 1960s, Indian development efforts had again stalled.
 A large current accounts deficit had developed and a severe drought hit the agricultural sector hard.
 As with the downturn of a decade earlier, India again looked to outside assistance.
 However, relations were at a low ebb with the United States, which was largely preoccupied with Vietnam.
 On top of that, several smaller issues had turned American indifference into antipathy.
 Western international organizations such as the World Bank were also unwilling to commit money to India's development projects without Indian trade concessions.

 Along with other Warsaw Pact nations, the Soviets began to provide extensive support for India's efforts to create an industrial base.
 In 1969, the two powers negotiated a treaty of friendship that would make non-alignment little more than a pretext.
 Two years later, when faced with a growing crisis in East Pakistan (now Bangladesh), India signed the agreement.